-On Monday 20th September (yesterday) saw the long-awaited return of the world event, Brewfest.
+Monday, 20th September (yesterday) saw the long-awaited return of the world event: Brewfest.
 Participating in the activities available to us during this event gives us many opportunities to make a substantial amount of gold.

 Items of interest include the Terrific Tankard O’ Terror, Tremendous Tankard O’ Terror, and the companion pets, Pint-Sized Pink Pachyderm, and the Stout Alemental.
 It’s also worth noting the companion pet, Wolpertinger.
-This pet is Bind on Pickup, you will need to learn and cage this pet to sell this on the Auction House.
+This pet is Bind on Pickup; you will need to learn and cage this pet to sell this at the Auction House.

 Wowhead doesn’t have the correct IDs for the ilvl 184 version of the Tankards, so I’ve added links to the ilvl 44 version.
 If you’d like to search the Auction House for this specific ilvl, here’s a helpful string;